Yeon Je-un

-Yeon Je-un (born 28 August 1994) is a South Korean footballer who plays as forward for Jeju United.
+Yeon Je-un (born 28 August 1994) is a South Korean footballer who plays as forward for Jeonbuk Hyundai Motors.

 Career

 Jo Ju-young joined Seongnam FC in January 2016.
 He made his first appearance for Seongnam in the league game against Jeonbuk on 12 June.
 He scored his debut goal in the league game against Sangju on 10 July.